-- Monitoring of the performance of equipment by condition monitoring of key parameters.
+- Monitoring of the performance of all key Rolling Stock equipment by suitable advanced condition monitoring techniques available.
 The concept is to evolve the need based maintenance regime, which can be suitably configured in the form of schedules like daily check, "A" checks, "B" type checks, "IOH" and "POH". - Labour intensive procedures are kept to the minimum.
-Automation with state of the art machinery to ensure quality with reliability. - Multi skilling of the Maintenance staff to ensure quality and productivity in their performance. - Energy conservation is given due attention.
+Automation with state of the art machinery to ensure quality with reliability. - Increase in the periodic maintenance intervals with predictive maintenance based on condition monitoring. - Multi skilling of the Maintenance staff to ensure quality and productivity in their performance. - Periodic review of maintenance practices to update replacement cycle of critical components based on experience. - Energy conservation is given due attention.